October 12, 2023 2:33 pm

 • Result?
 A skyrocketing win rate and a much happier team.

 Yes, that was us.
-We've been using our own tool since long before it was ready for release to the world!
+We've been using our own AI tool for RFP responses since long before it was ready for release to the world!
 So I can tell you form personal experience that it has been a game-changer for RFP and security questionnaire responses.
 No more digging through past RFP response examples to copy/paste/edit - just get the right answers in one shot!

 Getting Started

-So, wrapping it up – AI tools?
-A game-changer for RFP responses.
+So, wrapping it up – using AI tools for RFP responses?
+A game-changer.
 For businesses looking to up their RFP game, it’s a no-brainer.
 And hey, why not explore our B2B SaaS solution for RFP response management?
 Just a thought!

 About the Author